 It is advisable that the following considerations are taken into account when planning testbeds as it will assist in the harmonised reporting of testbed results.

-When planning testbeds, the e-Navigation solutions selected should ideally be linked to user needs and the objectives of e-Navigation.
+When planning testbeds, the e-Navigation solutions selected should, ideally, be linked to user needs and the objectives of e-Navigation.
 Where possible, the solutions should address identified gaps in the e-Navigation gap analysis.

 It is recommended that testbeds take into account a structured, transparent, objective and repeatable methodology.
 Where the output is in the form of software tools, these should ideally be open-source, with arrangements in place for collaboration, incorporating user feedback and identified improvements.
 Considerations include: